 “And Margaret did get riled about that.
 Gave ‘em quite a fight, too.
 Took it to Congress and everything.”
 She ran a finger down a page in the notebook, then showed it to him.

-“She worked for the unions then, and Harry Truman had to pay attention.
-Made them leave her be, too.
-In the end a special act of Congress said she could stay there as long as she lived.
+“She worked for the unions then, and President Harry Truman himself had to pay attention.
+Made them leave her be.
+In the end a special Congressional bill said she could stay there as long as she lived.
 I don’t think many people could have fought the CIA to a draw like that, do you?”

 Phillips shook his head solemnly; no he didn’t think so either.

 Hammerman closed the notebook and gave it back to her.
-“This has been very informative, ma’am,” he said.
+“This has been very helpful, ma’am,” he said.
 “I appreciate all this information.
-You’ve filled in a lot of blanks for me.
+You’ve filled in a lot of blanks.
 I’ll have to come back sometime and hear more.”